 Integrating positive education principles in an actual school program is possible for any school.

 Teachers can practice activities inspired by the PERMA model or the 24 Strengths at the beginning, during, or at the end of a class period.

 Schools can also consider and propose an entire “positive Week” or “positive Month”.

 Integrating positive education principles into school programs IS possible.

-A lot of schools are already practicing some of the aspects mentioned above, maybe without being fully aware of the paradigm of positive education.
+Many schools are already practicing some of the aspects mentioned above, maybe without being fully aware of the paradigm of positive education.

-And well being has as much importance as academic performance in developing a resilient and strong generation of the future, in our ever-changing world.
+And well-being has as much importance as academic performance in developing a resilient and strong generation of the future, in our ever-changing world.

 So, will you try implementing Positive Education in your classroom?